Characters: Superman And Supporting Cast

 - Bizarre Alien Senses: Superman has all kinds of visions, not taking into account heat.
-X-Ray, microscopic, soul (Yeah that's a thing now.)
+X-Ray, microscopic, computer (gained in the New 52), soul (Yeah that's a thing now.)

 - Blessed with Suck: Post-Crisis, this is often how Superman views his own powers.
 While he is as strong as a god, he's also, well, strong as a god.
 His best writers have made him into quite a psychological thought-experiment: on the one hand, he's terrified to not lose self-control or someone (or many, many people) may die; on the other, he often hates himself for still being mortal enough to not be the god everyone wants him to be (such as when he can't save everyone who cries out for him - especially because he hears them... all of them).